kassailattice628/BitPlayer/README.md

 ***
 ## Change history
+2024/04/18
+* Add ImageNet stim.
+* Keep a order of training image across sessions.
+* Subset of test images are selected because of the limited number of stim presentation.

 2024/03/13
 * Update Decode SC/test v2.
 Each patch of Random checker is generate as white/black/2x2 small cecker
 * Update stim/bg luminace setting, double to uint8 (0-255).